Calling Me Close, Grandma Whispered Her Final Words – On Christmas Morning, I Went to Fulfill Her Last Wish

 A teen girl with a present | Source: Midjourney

 This year, I graduated from high school and decided to start college in our state.
-So, the money she saved up would help me get my degree without any debt.
+So, the money she saved would help me get my degree without any debt.
 In this day and age, I know I'm incredibly privileged.

 We'll be spending our technically second Christmas without her, and it's hard, but I can finally see her death, as my aunt tried to explain.
 I don't go into a crisis about life and death and what the universe means.